Monthly Archives: May 2017

 Liquor and grocery stores also have to post the Responsible Wine Vendor letter, which is renewed annually with the liquor license.

 If you want to prohibit licensed gun owners from packing heat at your watering hole, post the universal no gun sign at every public entrance and exit.

-The 1971 political “Signs” by one hit wonder 5 Man Electrical Band rings in our ears:
+The 1971 political tune “Signs” by one hit wonder 5 Man Electrical Band rings in our ears:

 Sign, sign, everywhere a sign

 Blockin’ out the scenery, breakin’ my mind

 Do this, don’t do that, can’t you read the sign?